 City of Yreka Snow Removal

-Remember, do not shovel or move snow from your property or sidewalk onto the street.
-The City is also not responsible for clearing individual driveways.
+Please do not shovel or move snow from your property into the street.

 Caltrans is responsible for removing snow from State Route 3 and State Route 263 in the City, which includes Main Street, Montague Road and Ft.
 Jones Road.